aardvarkk/tami/README.md

   - Controllable in Settings
   - Defaults to 40, and increasing doesn't help a ton
 - 2 blocks (iBlocks)
   - Variable numbers are supported, and they're based on buffer length
   - Longer buffer length = more blocks
 - Wait for an event saying the playback of the buffer is complete

-# DirectSound approach
 - One statically sized *circular* buffer, whose "playhead" moves around
 - Always lock a Blocksize chunk, at an appropriate offset
 - Number of samples being returned is *asserted to match the blocksize*